Sour cream: Processing

 The manufacturing of sour cream begins with the standardization of fat content; this step is to ensure that the desired or legal amount of milk fat is present.
 As previously mentioned the minimum amount of milk fat that must be present in sour cream is 18%.
-During this step in the manufacturing process other dry ingredients are added to the cream; additional grade A whey for example would be added at this time.
-Another additive used during this processing step are a series of ingredients known as stabilizers.
+During this step in the manufacturing process, other dry ingredients are added to the cream, such as additional whey.
+Another additive used during this processing step is a series of ingredients known as stabilizers.
 The common stabilizers that are added to sour cream are polysaccharides and gelatin, including modified food starch, guar gum, and carrageenans.
-The reasoning behind the addition of stabilizers to fermented dairy products is to provide smoothness in the body and texture of the product.
-The stabilizers also assist in the gel structure of the product and reduce whey syneresis.
-The formation of these gel structures, leaves less free water for whey syneresis, thereby extending the shelf life.
-Whey syneresis is the loss of moisture by the expulsion of whey.
-This expulsion of whey can occur during the transportation of containers holding the sour cream, due to the susceptibility to motion and agitation.
-The next step in the manufacturing process is the acidification of the cream.
-Organic acids such as citric acid or sodium citrate are added to the cream prior to homogenization in order to increase the metabolic activity of the starter culture.
-To prepare the mixture for homogenization, it is heated for a short period of time.
+Stabilizers provide a smoother texture, create specific gel structures, and reduce whey syneresis.
+This extends the product's shelf life.
+Synresis can occur during the transportation, when sour cream containers are jostled and agitated.
+The next step in the manufacturing process is acidification.
+Organic acids, such as citric acid or sodium citrate, are added to the cream prior to homogenization.
+This increases the metabolic activity of the starter culture.
+Manufacturers heat the mixture for a short period of time to prepare it for homogenization.

-Homogenization is a processing method that is utilized to improve the quality of the sour cream in regards to the color, consistency, creaming stability, and creaminess of the cultured cream.
-During homogenization larger fat globules within the cream are broken down into smaller sized globules to allow an even suspension within the system.
-At this point in the processing the milk fat globules and the casein proteins are not interacting with each other, there is repulsion occurring.
-The mixture is homogenized, under high pressure homogenization above 130 bar (unit) and at a high temperature of 60 °C. The formation of the small globules (below 2 microns in size) previously mentioned allows for reducing a cream layer formation and increases the viscosity of the product.
+Homogenization improves the quality of the sour cream in regards to color, consistency, creaming stability, and creaminess.
+During homogenization, larger fat globules within the cream are broken down into smaller sized globules to allow an even suspension within the system.
+At this point in the processing, the milk fat globules and the casein proteins do not interact with each other.
+The formation of the small globules (below 2 microns in size) increases the product's viscosity.
 There is also a reduction in the separation of whey, enhancing the white color of the sour cream.